Type 8105 naval trawler: Type 113 naval trawler

 The origin of Type 8105 naval trawler is Type 113 naval trawler, which is a development of Shanghai Fishing (Hu-Yu, 沪渔) 401 series fishing trawler designed in 1954 and built in 1954, the first fishing trawler built in the People’s Republic of China (PRC).
 The 401 series was based on Japanese fishing trawler design, and during its service, some of the design flaws had surfaced, thus in 1956, Qingxin Shipyard (求新造船厂) completed two rounds of major redesign efforts for improvement.
 The improvements of Type 113 over its predecessor included relocating some of the crew accommodations below the main deck, shorten the extension of the superstructure, reduction of wind area, resulting in improved handling and stability in heavy seas without increasing the dimension of the ship.

 Although originally designed as a fishing trawler, Type 113 first entered PLAN service as spy ship due to the urgent need, it turned out that the fishing capability of this type was absolutely essential for completing its mission: PLAN did not have the needed underway replenishment capability until 2010s due to the very limited replenishment oiler it had, and this trawler, as with most of its successors, are too slow to shadow foreign warships, so they are deployed in-place on sea lanes to wait for their intended targets to pass, which required prolonged trips.
-However, this trawler often cannot carry enough provisions due to its small size, and thus while on deployment, crew had to perform regular fishing duty as a necessary mean to supplement their food supply.
+However, this trawler often cannot carry enough provisions due to its small size, and thus while on deployment, crew had to perform regular fishing duty as a necessary means to supplement their food supply.
 Specifications: